 Then, the brew reaches its conditioning fermentation phase, lasting from 10 days to 2 months for some beer types.
 Yeast growth will slow, and extra hydrogen sulfide gas is released from the fermenter.
 At this point, brewers can add finishing hops if they’d like, and the process is nearly complete.

 Using different types of yeast and changing the temperature can speed up the fermentation process slightly but you’ll need to be careful not to overdo it as too warm of a fermenting temperature can ruin the flavor of your beer.

 Changing the temperature can make a significant shift in fermentation.
 Every type of yeast has a certain temperature they work best in.
 Typically, the cooler the temperature, the slower the yeast ferment, and the warmer the temperature, the faster they ferment.

 However, the hotter the fermentation, the more likely you’re going to get unwanted flavors and attributes in your final brew.
 If you’re looking for a quick turnaround and good taste, ferment in the middle to the high end of your yeast’s range.

 You can also try wrapping a blanket, coat, or sweatshirt over the carboy or fermentation chamber to keep it from getting too cool and slowing down the process.
-(If you live in a cooler climate you can get a Fermentation Heater on Amazon to keep the carboy warm enough that the fermentation process doesn’t slow down too much.)
+(If you live in a cooler climate you can get a No products found. on Amazon to keep the carboy warm enough that the fermentation process doesn’t slow down too much.)